Desyat Negrityat: Locations

 The film was shot in Crimea, utilizing the peninsula's two famous mansions, the Swallow's Nest and the Vorontsov Palace.
 However, when the house is seen on a cliff in the exterior scenes, it is actually a scale model, shot with actors using forced perspective.
 The stone staircase leading up to the house was filmed at Diva Rock.

+Reviews

+Croatian film critic Hrvoje Milaković described "Desyat Negrityat" as "the first and — until 2015 — the only true adaptation" of the novel, noting the screenwriting and directing work of Govorukhin, "who demonstrated not only a masterful knowledge of the entire text of Agatha Christie, but also a deep understanding of it, which was not found either before or after," as well as "outstanding acting work and solid technical embodiment".